The Sustainable Way to Prepare Sustainability Data

 Water

-Data centers put pressure on local water resources, as data centers use water for cooling and indirectly use water through increased electricity demand, as water is used in electricity generation.
-Rigorous studies of the environmental footprint of data centers, such as by LBNL, draw their boundaries more broadly than those considered here, and find that takes about 7.6 liters of water on average to generate 1kWh of energy in the US, while an average data center uses 1.8 liters of water for every kWh it consumes.
-(9)
+Data centers put pressure on local water resources, as data centers use water for cooling and use electricity, which in turn uses water for power generation.
+Rigorous studies of the environmental footprint of data centers, such as that by LBNL, draw their boundaries more broadly than those used in our work.
+The LBNL researchers find that takes an average 7.6 liters of water to generate 1 kWh of energy in the US, while an average data center uses 1.8 liters of water per kWh consumed.
+(9) Thus, in total, data centers use 9.4 liters of water per kWh.
+This is the total impact of data centers on local water supplies and is alarmingly high.

-The authors note that location matters for water use, with a nearly 100X range of water use per kWh in US data centers.
-A recent interview with a data center facility management company notes the same thing, with variation from 0.01 L/kWh to 1.5 L/kWh or higher.
+The LBNL researchers note that location matters for data center water use, with a nearly 100X range of water use per kWh across the U.S..
+The same conclusion is noted in a recent interview with a data center facility management company, with stated variation from 0.01 L/kWh to 1.5 L/kWh or higher.
 (10)

-GLYNT.AI’s energy use is far below that of LLMs, and thus in the chain-linked calculations its water use is lower as well.
-We lack data on water use by data center location and use the LBNL average of 1.8 L per kWh in our analysis.
+GLYNT.AI’s energy use is far below that of LLMs, and thus in the chain-linked calculations of this study, its water use is lower as well.
+There is no data available on water use by data center location, so we use the LBNL average of 1.8 L per kWh in our analysis.

 Next Steps